 1) Diet.
 Certain harder-to-digest foods such as wheat and dairy can stop you up.
 Paradoxically, these foods can also cause diarrhea in some people.
 If they’re causing inflammation in the gut because they’re irritants, or if you’re not breaking them down properly, they can affect regularity.
-I’ve seen chronic constipation issues resolve just after people get off gluten.
+I’ve seen chronic constipation issues resolve just after people quit gluten.
 Sugar and alcohol are also major gut irritants and killers of the good probiotic bacteria that keep you regular.

 I’m not going to rant the typical “get 50 grams of fiber,” because honestly, too much fiber can irritate an already inflamed gut.
 You have to figure out what works best for your system and possibly build up fiber slowly.
 Psyllium husk, for example, can have one person pooping perfect rainbows and someone else stopped up and doubled over.
 Once your gut heals, you can tolerate more fiber.
 Consider an elimination diet if you want to determine which foods are problematic for you.

-Resistant starch like banana flour can alleviate constipation and provide excellent food for your prebiotic bacteria!
+Resistant starch can alleviate constipation and provide excellent food for your prebiotic bacteria!

 **Want to know your transit time?
 It should be 12-18 hours.
 Eat some sesame seeds or beets and wait for them to come out the other end.

 How do you know if you have insufficient enzyme production or alkaline pH?
 Seeing undigested food particles in your stool is one sign.
 Belching excessively after meals is another.
 Try taking a digestive enzyme with HCl to help while you figure out the underlying cause.
 A shot of apple cider vinegar in a little water before meals is also useful for increasing HCl production.
 Also worth mentioning: chew food thoroughly and eat slowly!